WELCOME TO HOME COUNTIES BOXER WELFARE

 • We always check and register micro-chips for any dogs that come into our care

-All of our dogs will be neutered prior to re-homing, or we’ll ask you to arrange for the dog to be neutered by your own vet and HCBW will pay a contribution to the vet direct.
+All of our dogs must be neutered and where possible we will be arrange this prior to re-homing.
+If this is not possible we’ll ask you to arrange for the dog to be neutered by your own vet and HCBW will pay for this, directly to your vet direct.

 As you can imagine, all of these activities run away with the finances, and as a registered charity we rely solely on your kind donations from membership, sponsorship and adoption.